fossunited/fossunited/docs/docs/event-cfp.md

 ![CFP Insights](./assets/cfp-insights.png)

-**NOTE:** Please note that responses to custom fields in the CFP form cannot be downloaded using the `"Download"` button on the `"Insights"` tab.
+**Note:** Please note that responses to custom fields in the CFP form cannot be downloaded using the `"Download"` button on the `"Insights"` tab.
 Please reach out to the Foundation if and when that information is required.